 TLEF applicants who are working on their proposals can ask for support and feedback from the Centre for Teaching, Learning and Technology (CTLT), Faculty support units, UBC Studios and the UBC Library.
 Between June and August, please contact tlef.info@ubc.ca if you are interested in getting some feedback on your project ideas.
-Between September and November, CTLT hosts weekly drop-in sessions for TLEF applicants who are developing Large Transformation and Small Innovation TLEF project proposals.
-Staff from these units can provide advice, feedback and support to TLEF projects on:
+Over the fall season, CTLT hosts a series of drop-in sessions for TLEF applicants who are developing Large Transformation and Small Innovation TLEF project proposals.
+Staff from these units can provide advice, feedback, and support to TLEF projects on:

-• Pedagogy: course and program design, assessment of learning, active learning, evidence based teaching practices
+- Pedagogy: course and program design, assessment of learning, evidence based teaching practices

 Please ensure that you consult with Central and Faculty-based support units if you are intending to use their support in the development and implementation of your project.